Sheikh Hasina: The woman who ruled Bangladesh with iron fist for 15 years

 This record was characteristic of Ms Hasina’s rule, experts said.

-She tallied a long list of political enemies even as she survived 19 assassination attempts and had “no safe exit”, Zillur Rahman, director at the Centre for Governance Studies in Dhaka, told the Associated Press.
+She tallied a long list of political enemies even as she survived 19 assassination attempts and had “no safe exit”, according to Zillur Rahman, director of the Centre for Governance Studies in Dhaka.

 “She is always under threat,” he said, “and she has to be in power.”